d365collaborative/d365fo.tools/docs/Get-D365Runbook.md

 ### EXAMPLE 5
 ```
-Get-D365Runbook | ForEach-Object {$_.File | Copy-Item -Destination c:\temp\d365fo.tools }
+Get-D365Runbook | Backup-D365Runbook
 ```

-This will save a copy of all runbooks from the default location and save them to "c:\temp\d365fo.tools"
+This will save a copy of all runbooks from the default location and save them to "c:\temp\d365fo.tools\runbookbackups"

 ### EXAMPLE 6
 ```